 Sammy McIlroy is a former Northern Ireland international footballer who played for Manchester Utd, Stoke City, Manchester City, Orgyte (Sweden), Bury, Preston North End.

 The Northern Irish winger was Matt Busby’s final signing at Old Trafford, penning amateur forms with United in August 1969.
-He turned professional two years later before his derby bow on November 6, 1971.
-His emphatic entrance to the first-team setup didn’t seal a regular starting berth, and McIlroy largely remained a substitute for the next year.
+He turned pro two years later before his derby bow on November 6, 1971.
+His emphatic entrance to the first team setup didn’t seal a regular starting berth, and McIlroy largely remained a substitute for the next year.

 Seriously injured in a car accident in January 1973, he fought his way back into the team against all odds the following season to earn himself a regular place in the starting line-up.
 That season ended with the gloom of relegation, but McIlroy was a permanent and crucial fixture in the side that secured an instant return to the top flight.

 His domestic importance was matched on the international scene, and he went on to win 88 caps for Northern Ireland scoring 5 goals.
 He played in all of the country’s matches during both the 1982 World Cup, where Northern Ireland defeated the host nation Spain and advanced to the second round, and the 1986 World Cup in which he captained the team.
 He was also part of the Northern Ireland side which won the final Home Internationals Championships (1983 – 1984).